Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-"Reinforcement," in the world of training dogs and science of learning, basically means that a response will tend to repeat in the future, and thus, strengthen.
+"Reinforcement," in the world of training dogs and science of learning, basically means that a response will tend to repeat in the future, and therefore, it will strengthen.
 What determines if something is reinforcing is the subject's response to it.
 Reinforcement is, therefore, subjective.
 A dog may find jumping on people reinforcing if the dog is given attention when he is standing on two feet and the dog enjoys and craves attention.
 The act of jumping up will thus repeat over time if people continue giving attention and fueling the behavior.

 On the other hand, a dog may find jumping up not reinforcing if he is a bit aloof and dislikes having people too close to his face that pat him on his head.
 He may, therefore, jump up once and then shy away and stop jumping, because he is not really too comfortable in interacting with people this way.
 In this case, the jumping up is not reinforcing and will not repeat over time.
 The act of jumping up may actually extinguish because it did not bring results that the dog found pleasant.

 Incompatible behaviors are behaviors that clash against other behaviors.
-For instance, you cannot have a dog jump up and sit at the same time, you cannot have a dog heel and lunge towards other dogs at the same time, you cannot have a dog bite and lick out the content of a Kong at the same time and you cannot have a dog greet and jump up at guests and go to his place and lie down at the same time.
+For instance, you cannot have a dog jump up and sit at the same time, you cannot have a dog heel and lunge towards other dogs at the same time, you cannot have a dog bite and lick out the content of a Kong at the same time, and you cannot have a dog greet and jump up at guests and go to his place and lie down at the same time.
 These behaviors are incompatible.

 The purpose of differential reinforcement of incompatible behavior is to reduce a frequent, unwanted behavior without actually punishing it.
 Indeed, with this method you are actually reinforcing an incompatible response while reducing the likelihood of the undesirable one.
 This makes this training method humane and very effective.
 We will take a closer look on how to use this training method to our advantage.

-How to Apply Differential Reinforcement of Incompatible Behavior
+4 Rules for Differential Reinforcement of Incompatible Behavior

 In order to implement differential reinforcement of incompatible behavior you must abide to the following rules: